 Geography Club is open to undergraduates, graduate students, faculty and staff.
 The purpose of Geography Club is to encourage informal social activities related in some way to the field of Geography.
 Activities vary depending on membership and may include field trips, movie showings, information exchange about upcoming events on campus and networking with the Department of Geography and Atmospheric Science Alums.

-There is a student chapter of the American Meteorological Society, which is open to anyone interested in meteorology.
+The KU student chapter of the American Meteorological Society is open to anyone interested in meteorology.
 The chapter sponsors social and career-related activities.
-Meetings are announced in atmospheric sciences classes and through email.
-They can also be found on Facebook here.
+Meetings are announced in atmospheric science classes, email and through the AMS Student Chapter Facebook page.

 The KU AMS club is an active local chapter of the American Meteorological Society (AMS) established in 1992.
 The club is open to KU students of all majors with an interest in meteorology.
 The chapter sponsors both social and academic events, and is a great way for students to meet one another.

 KU AMS has sponsored events every month and some include:

 - Severe Weather Symposium

 - Atmospheric Science Info Night

 - Field trips to local news stations, operational forecasting centers, and more